bamerman/coffee-docs/science-of-coffee-brewing.md

 Brewing coffee involves three simple steps:
 1. A coffee grinder breaks down coffee beans into smaller particles called **coffee grounds**.
 2. Hot water contacts the coffee grounds.
-3. The resulting mixture of hot water and coffee grounds is filtered.
+3. The hot water and coffee grounds mixture is filtered.

 **Brewing methods**<br>
 You can perform the steps of the brewing process through a variety of **brewing methods**.
-Different brewing methods uniquely affect coffee brewing variables and change the way coffee tastes.
+Different brewing methods uniquely affect how coffee tastes by interacting with the coffee brewing variables differently.
 Some common brewing methods include:
 - Drip:
 - Pour over:
 - French press: